What exactly is an API Led Connectivity?

 The three APIs that enable API led connectivity

-Access to the company’s data is hereby decentralized and simplified.
+Access to the company’s data hereby decentralizes and simplifies.
 These APIs are accessible to (internal and external) right holders via an API portal.

-Central IT focuses on the production of “system APIs” that unlock important source systems, including SaaS apps, legacy applications and data sources.
+Central IT focuses on the production of “system APIs” that unlock important source systems, including SaaS apps, legacy applications, and data sources.

 Such as a “customer API” with all customers from different CRM systems or an “order status API” containing client data from CRM and order data from the e-commerce system.

 Such as a “customer app” with which customers can view the order status and order history via smartphone or a web application.

-This API-driven approach to integration increases speed, agility and productivity.
+This API-driven approach to integration increases speed, agility, and productivity.
 Such as:

 Why is API-led connectivity so badly required?

 The gathering of technologies such as big data, SaaS, IoT, social, and mobile with APIs offers powerful new tools with which companies can do more.

-This means that if an end-point or application is changed, the whole integration has to be built up again from scratch.
+This means that if an end-point or application changes, the whole integration builds up again from scratch.
 Which takes a lot of time and resources for IT to maintain.

-For example, a back-end application at a bank receives an update only once a year, while online and mobile front-end bank applications that are connected to back-end change weekly, daily or even per hour.
+For example, a back-end application at a bank receives an update only once a year.
+While online and mobile front-end bank applications that connect to the back-end change weekly, daily, or even per hour.

 The speed of these changes cannot support a traditional point-to-point integration approach.
 Therefore, there is a requirement for a different approach.